jdu214843/portfolio/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Portfolio](https://github.com/jdu214843/portfolio).

+# can see the DEMO [Portfolio](https://github.com/jdu214843/portfolio)

 ## Available Scripts